 From the Knowledge base portal, go to Analytics → Search

-The analytics information can be filtered by project version and date at the top of the search page.
+The analytics information can be filtered by project workspace and language using the dropdown at the very top of the window.

 Search analytics data can take up to 15 minutes to reflect in the Knowledge base portal.